Configuring syslog on ESXi

 6. Save the profile and assign it hosts.

-Configuring Local and Remote Logging using Advanced Configuration options
+Configuring Local and Remote Logging using ESXi Advanced Configuration options

 This configuration cannot be performed using the local console's esxcfg-advcfg command.
 For more information on setting advanced configuration options using each method, see Configuring advanced options for ESXi/ESX.

-Note: If the ESXi host loses communication with the remote syslog server, logging Logging stops being pushed to the syslog server.
-You see the "failed to write log" error in the /var/log/.vmsyslogd.err file.
+Note: If the ESXi host loses communication with the remote syslog server, logging is no longer pushed to the syslog server.
+This can be confirmed by reviewing the ESXi - /var/log/.vmsyslogd.err file and confirming the log message "failed to write log" error.
 Nothing is sent to the remote syslog server until the syslogd service is restarted.

 Additional Information